jon-makinen/cursor-local-remote/README.md

 - **Live tail** — watch an active desktop session update in real time
 - **Resume sessions** — continue any past session from the web UI
 - **Stop / retry / copy** — cancel a running response, retry, or copy any message
+- **Install as app** — PWA support, add to home screen on iOS/Android for a native feel
+- **Push notifications** — get notified when the agent finishes while the tab is in the background
+- **Settings** — toggle workspace trust, notifications, and sound from the UI
+- **Haptic feedback** — tactile feedback on mobile devices
+- **Sound effects** — audio cues on completion and errors
+- **Multi-tab sessions** — work with multiple chat sessions side by side
+- **Share via QR** — in-app QR code to quickly connect another device
+- **Auto-port** — if the default port is busy, the CLI finds the next available one

 ## Usage